RicKanjilal/Handwritten-Digit-Recognition-using-Deep-Learning/README.md

-# Handwritten Digit Recognition using Machine Learning and Deep Learning
+# Handwritten Digit Recognition using Machine Learning and Deep Learning(by the one and only ric)

 ## Published Paper